spdx/spdx-spec/chapters/other-licensing-information-detected.md

 ## 10.5 License comment field <a name="10.5"></a>

-**Description**
+### 10.5.1 Description

 This field provides a place for the SPDX file creator to record any general comments about the license.

-**Intent**

-Here, the intent is to provide the recipient of the SPDX file with more information determined after careful analysis of a license, or addition cross references.

-**Metadata**

 The metadata for the license comment field is shown in Table 67.

 Table 67 — Metadata for the license comment field